tylerneylon/math/raneys_lemmas/raneys_lemmas.md

 # Random sequences

-(NOTE This section is kind of messed up currently while I fix some major plot holes.)

 In this section, we'll consider a finite sequence
 $s = \langle s_1, \ldots, s_n\rangle$ whose elements $s_i$ are
 independent random variables, each uniformly distributed in the